On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: On the randomness of the initial state

 \subsection{Useful concentration inequalities}

-In this section we collect some well know results which we are going to use in the following.
-In the proof of \cref{lemma: concentration sigma}, will use Chernoff's bound for the concentration of binomial random variables, which we recall below. \begin{theorem}[Chernoff's bound~\cite{10.2307/2236576}] Let $X_1,\ldots,X_n$ be independent Bernoulli random variables, i.e., taking values in $\{0,1\}$.
+In this section, we collect some well-known results that we are going to use in the following.
+In the proof of \cref{lemma: concentration sigma}, will use a Chernoff's bound for the concentration of binomial random variables, which we recall below. \begin{theorem}[Chernoff's bound~\cite{10.2307/2236576}] Let $X_1,\ldots,X_n$ be independent Bernoulli random variables, i.e., taking values in $\{0,1\}$.
 Let $X=\sum_{i=1}^n X_i$ be a binomial random variable and let $\mu = \Ex[X]$.
 For every $\gamma \in [0,1]$ it holds that

 \end{theorem}

 The following theorem instead, Hoeffding's inequality, is a concentration result for the sum of general independent random variables and is used in the proof of \cref{lemma:bound on mu}. \begin{theorem}[Hoeffding's inequality~\cite{10.2307/2282952}] Let $X_{1}, \ldots, X_{n}$ be independent random variables such that $X_{i} \in [L_i, U_i]$.
 Let $X = \sum_{i=1}^n X_i$ and let $\mu = \Ex[X]$.
 Then, for all $\gamma>0$,